Health Testing

 Affected puppies look smaller than their healthy littermates.

-Symptoms maybe followed by further complications such as infections, ulceration, nail loss, swollen paws and fractures.
+Symptoms may be followed by further complications such as infections, ulceration, nail loss, swollen paws and fractures.

 Age of onset: 3-12 months